 Sustainable Events are becoming commonplace nationally and globally, as public expectation increases for lower carbon emissions and less environmental impacts.
 A sustainable event can provide a better experience for patrons and demonstrates a commitment to environmental sustainability.
 All areas of event management provide opportunities to make environmental and cost savings.

-The EPA Division has established a short checklist of ideas for event organisers (see Sustainable Event Guidelines below) to assist with planning and holding sustainable events in Tasmania.
+EPA Tasmania has established a short checklist of ideas for event organisers (see Sustainable Event Guidelines below) to assist with planning and holding sustainable events in Tasmania.

 Some possible actions that could be incorporated include: